 KCBX’s Tyler Pratt recently spoke with Lompoc Record reporter Willis Jacobson to unpack these issues.
 Click the play button above to listen to their conversation.

-[Editor’s note on July 31, 2019: The above paragraph has been edited to better reflect the content of the interview.
-The audio, originally edited for time, now contains a previously-unaired question about cannabis in Lompoc.]
+[Editor’s note on July 31, 2019: The audio, originally edited for time, now contains a previously-unaired question about cannabis in Lompoc.]